 Being perched on the cliffs by Foz do Lizandro, Rapture Surfcamp offers plenty of hiking opportunities right out its front door.
 In the late afternoon, grab a bike and head into town for a long ride all the way to Matadouro or Ribeira das Islas and back.
 While at Matadouro, stop by the Quicksilver shop and check out their incredible skate park with ocean views.
 Have a beer (or caipirinha🍹) and lounge for a bit on their deck!

 Rapture makes yoga very convenient by holding a class in the afternoon outside on the deck.
-No, life doesn’t get better than this 🙏 Actually, you can rent a paddle board for the afternoon and take your stretching sesh outside on the river.
+No, life doesn’t get better than this 🙏 Actually, you can rent a paddle board and take your stretching sesh outside on the river.
 See, life can always get better 💋 For massage I suggest you ask the camp to schedule you a session.
-There are plenty of skilled therapists around to ease your surfing aches…and you will ache trust me 👏 (If you ain’t aching, you ain’t surfing 🏄♀️)
+There are plenty of skilled therapists around to ease your surfing aches…and you will ache trust me 👏 (If you ain’t aching, you ain’t surfing enough 🏄♀️)

 And now that you’ve spent at least a long weekend in Ericeira, enjoyed the coast, surfed their famous breaks, learned more about the ocean, ate and danced your heart out, now you understand why I couldn’t leave this little slice of heaven and I made it my home! ❤